 British Shorthairs are intelligent cats, and they get along with all family members, whether they are humans or animals.
 While they are very loving and sweet cats, they are also quite independent and can amuse themselves when left alone.
 British Shorthairs are not known to be terribly active cats but will occasionally get the “zoomies” like any other cat.

 The British Shorthair is a perfect cat for a family.
 They are affectionate and patient and get along very well with children of all ages.
 However, keep in mind that because they do not like to be carried, all members of the family should be taught to respect this.

 Does This Breed Get Along With Other Pets?

-The British Shorthair gets along very well with other pets, as long as any dogs in the household are cat-friendly and don’t resort to playing roughly with him.
-It’s important to provide your cat with places he can escape to if he’s feeling threatened or overwhelmed; typically, a high shelf will do.
+The British Shorthair gets along very well with other pets as long as any dogs in the household are cat-friendly and don’t resort to playing roughly with him.
+It’s important to provide your cat with places they can escape to if they’re feeling threatened or overwhelmed; typically, a high shelf will do.
 The British Shorthair has been known to live comfortably with all kinds of pets, including birds and rabbits.

 Things to Know When Owning a British Shorthair: